A couple gaze down from an arched bridge in Inistioge, Kilkenny

 Ballyvaughan boasts 1 pub for every 37 people, placing it firmly in the top ten most bars per capita towns in Ireland.

-Find out more about some of Irelands best towns to visit.
+Find out more about more of Irelands best towns to visit or perhaps you prefer the bright lights of these lively Irish cities?

 Border between sections